Copland House Residency Awards

 The primary criterion for the Copland House Residency Awards is artistic quality, as evidenced by compositions submitted for consideration.

-Applications must be postmarked by June 1 of each year, and will be reviewed by a panel of eminent musicians.
+Applications postmarked by June 1 will be reviewed by a panel of eminent musicians.
 Late or incomplete packets will be disqualified.
 Award recipients will usually be notified by mid-summer.
 Residencies will be scheduled for the period November 1 of the application year through October 31 of the following year.
 Please include the following in one packet:

 - Application form (Download PDF).

-- Proof of citizenship or resident status (birth certificate, U.S. passport, Board of Elections registration card, or INS document, NOT driver's license or Social Security card).
+- Proof of citizenship or resident status (birth certificate, U.S. passport, Board of Elections registration card, or USCIS document, NOT driver's license or Social Security card).

 - Brief resumé with short description of the creative work you plan to do at Copland House.